 Will the Idi Amin Legacy attract Tourists to Uganda?

 Will it happen?
-Idi Amin of Uganda – A Tourist Attraction?
+Idi Amin of Uganda – An Attraction for Tourists?

 Idi Amin – a Tourist Attraction?